cpcitor/cpc-dev-tool-chain/README.md

 * run emulator automatically ?
 * cleanly separate portable C and platform-compiler-output-specific parts, to ease not getting trapped in a particular toolset
 * offer multi-platform build : run your portable C part as an actual native app (makes sense only if most app logic is in portable C)

+### Credits

+* Thanks to ronaldo / Cheesetea (ronaldo@cheesetea.com) for testing on cygwin, reporting issues and offering fixes.